Hossain-Masud/Project-2/README.md

 The Simple JavaScript Calculator is a straightforward web-based calculator built using JavaScript.
 It provides basic arithmetic operations to help users perform calculations quickly and efficiently.

-## Usage
+## Usage With Toggele change

-You can access the Simple JavaScript Calculator by visiting the following link: [Simple JavaScript Calculator](https://harsh98trivedi.github.io/Simple-JavaScript-Calculator)
+You can access the Simple Calculator by visiting the following link: [Simple Calculator](https://hossain-masud.github.io/Project-2/) and you can enjoy to change the color by toggle slide.

 Simply enter your mathematical expressions and use the calculator's features to perform calculations with ease.